d0tTino/GeneCoder/CONTRIBUTING.md

 # Contributing to GeneCoder

 Thank you for your interest in improving GeneCoder!
+Contributions are accepted under the terms of the MIT License.
+By submitting a pull request you agree to license your work under the MIT License.
 This project uses a few GitHub features and development tools that help keep the code base healthy.
 The most important pieces are summarized below.

 ## Merge Queue